-Herriman is a medium-sized city located in the state of Utah.
-With a population of 30,835 people and three constituent neighborhoods, Herriman is the 33rd largest community in Utah.
-Herriman has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Herriman, where the median household income is $78,141.00.
+Herriman is a larger medium-sized city located in the state of Utah.
+With a population of 58,198 people and nine constituent neighborhoods, Herriman is the 14th largest community in Utah.
+Much of the housing stock in Herriman was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Herriman economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Herriman, where the median household income is $102,096.00.

 Herriman home prices are not only among the most expensive in Utah, but Herriman real estate also consistently ranks among the most expensive in America.

 Herriman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Herriman is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Herriman who work in office and administrative support (17.06%), management occupations (14.99%), and sales jobs (10.64%).
+Overall, Herriman is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Herriman who work in management occupations (14.12%), office and administrative support (13.23%), and sales jobs (10.04%).

 Also of interest is that Herriman has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.66% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Herriman in 2010 was $22,840, which is middle income relative to Utah and the nation.
-This equates to an annual income of $91,360 for a family of four.
-However, Herriman contains both very wealthy and poor people as well.
+The per capita income in Herriman in 2018 was $32,262, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $129,048 for a family of four.

+Herriman is a somewhat ethnically-diverse city.
 The people who call Herriman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Herriman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Herriman include German, Swedish, Irish, and Italian.
+Important ancestries of people in Herriman include English, German, Irish, European, and Danish.

 The most common language spoken in Herriman is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Portuguese.